validatedpatterns/docs/index.md

 	2. Deploy the application as specified by the pattern.
 This may include a Helm command (`helm install`) or a make command (`make deploy`).

 When the workload is deployed the pattern first deploys OpenShift GitOps.
 OpenShift GitOps will then take over and make sure that all application and the components of the pattern are deployed.
-This includes required operators and applicatioon code.
+This includes required operators and application code.

 Most patterns will have an Advanced Cluster Management operator deployed so that multi-cluster deployments can be managed.

 ## Edge Patterns

 Some patterns include both a data center and one or more edge clusters.
 The diagram below outlines the general deployment flow of applications on an edge application.
 The edge OpenShift cluster is often deployed on a smaller cluster than the datacenter.
 Sometimes this might be a three node cluster that allows workloads to be deployed on the master nodes.
 The edge cluster might be a single node cluster (SN0).
 It might be deployed on bare metal, on local virtual machines or in a public/private cloud.
 Provision the cluster (see above)

 ![GitOps for Edge](./images/gitops-edge.png)